joseflegal/dev-test.joseflegal.com/README.md

 ## How it works

-- Fork this repo into your own account
+- Fork this repo into your account
 - Make a new branch
 - When you are finished, make a PR on your fork, and invite the person specified in the email to your fork
 - We will take a look at your solution, and we might ask you several questions after